jeffshurtliff/khoros/README.md

 pip install khoros
 ```

-You may also clone the repository and install from source using the syntax below.
+You may also clone the repository and install from source using below.

 ``` sh
 git clone git://github.com/jeffshurtliff/khoros.git